Help the pigs

 2003

-Mitzi, a pig from medical research, died.
+Mitzi, a pig here from medical research, died.
 Breeder shut down.
-The pigs come here -deformed from inbreeding Ginger the horse is saved from the slaughter pens, welcomed to live her senior years with us.
+The pigs came here deformed from inbreeding Ginger the horse is saved from the slaughter pens and welcomed to live her senior years with us.
 Piglets!
 Our farm house was full all winter with piglets to socialize.
 Judy lectures in San Francisco at compassion in Education Conference on pig culture.
 Turkeys arrived.
-Saved from being the main course at Thanksgiving
+Saved from being the main course at Thanksgiving Dinner

 2004

-Very difficult year of profound grief with the passing of 14 animal friends.
-From Jake and Word, two dogs who had different forms of cancer, to Tom the Turkey.
-Libby the farm pig and Brian the dog, both unexpected.
-Although we know the animals will all die before us it is still very, very difficult to say good bye.
-Diamond the pig rescued from living trapped in an upstairs bedroom for 13 years.
+Very difficult year of profound grief with the passing of 14 animal friends including Jake and Word, two dogs who had different forms of cancer, Tom the Turkey and Libby the farm pig and Brian the dog, both unexpected deaths.
+Although we believe that the animals will all die before us, it is still very, very difficult to say goodbye.
+Diamond the pig rescued from living her life trapped in an upstairs bedroom for 13 years.
 Sanctuary dinner hosted by Carol and Francis Janes.
-New septic system required a remodel of Education Center includes new bathroom and a rustic bedroom for volunteers to sleep over.
+New septic system required a remodel of the Education Center, which now includes new bathroom and a rustic bedroom for volunteers to sleep over.
 This has been a very difficult year financially.
-There have been several times we did not have enough money to buy pig food.
+There have been several times when we did not have enough money to buy pig food.
 We desperately need financial help.